 Fun for adults and kids, this museum-on-water is the focal point of San Diego's historic Embarcadero Promenade.
 Comprised of several painstakingly restored historic ships, it is a tribute to the sea-faring age.
 One of the ships showcased at Maritime Museum of San Diego is the Star of India (1863), a stunning vision that graces the coastline as the world's oldest actively-sailed, square-rigged ship.

-Situated right along the Navy Pier in downtown San Diego, the USS Midway Museum lends deep insights into naval aviation and one of the important chapters of American history.
+Located right along the Navy Pier in downtown San Diego, the USS Midway Museum lends deep insights into naval aviation and one of the important chapters of American history.
 The museum is home to the iconic USS Midway, which has been one of the country's oldest aircraft carriers.
 A famed naval museum in the United States, it also shelters an arsenal of other significant carriers, most of which were crafted in Southern California.
-The museum is complete with interactive displays, simulators, myriad deck exhibits and the stirring Battle of Midway theater.
+The museum is complete with simulators, myriad deck exhibits and the stirring Battle of Midway theater.
 The museum has also been a host to an array of private, media and sporting events.

 Rev up your engines and cruise on over to the San Diego Automotive Museum dedicated to the last 100 years of automotive development.
 From 'horseless carriages' to the 50s 'hot rods' parked in front of a simulated diner, car buffs will enjoy checking out the scores of shiny automobiles on display.
 Research sources are available, as are great gift ideas for any car enthusiast.